21thecreative/study/Embedding-Guide.md

 }
 ```

-When combined and executed, the `main` method present in the test code runs,
+When combined and executed, the `main` function in the test code runs,
 calls into the user's code, and validates the result.
 The `_result` function is
 provided by DartPad in the scope in which the test code executes and can be used
 to report the result of a test.
 It takes a single boolean indicating success or
 failure, and a list of strings to be displayed to the user with the result.

+> **Tip:**
+> To work on the test code locally (in an IDE, for example),
+> create a Dart file that contains everything in main.dart (or solution.dart) and test.dart,
+> and then add a [mock _result() function](https://gist.github.com/legalcodes/9fbfea4739aa064455e836dbc84cc62f).

-# Converting code blocks to DartPad
+## Converting code blocks to DartPad

-DartPad can also "inject" itself into a web page by replacing code blocks.
+DartPad can "inject" itself into a web page by replacing code blocks.

-## Using

 ### Step 1: Include the script
 Include `https://dartpad.dev/experimental/inject_embed.dart.js` into your page: